 The Victorian Government banned all e-waste from landfill in July 2019.
-This means you cannot put any e-waste items in your bins.
-They must go to a specialist recycler.
+This means you cannot put batteries, hair dryers etc. in your red general waste bin.

 You can also dispose of old mobile phones, batteries and chargers as part of the MobileMuster collection.

 Because it's good for the environment.
-All e-waste can contain hazardous materials.
+All e-waste contains hazardous materials.
 These can range from heavy metals such as lead, mercury and cadmium to ozone-depleting chlorofluorocarbons (CFCs) and flame retardants.

 Learn more about recycling e-waste by visiting Sustainability Victoria.